rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/NetReplica Guia Configuração e Execução com NetBox.md

       interfaces_block_size = 4
       cables_block_size = 64
       ```
     - **Usage**: Controls the number of interfaces and cables processed in each bulk query.
-Adjusting these values can improve performance depending on the size of your database.
+Adjusting these values ​​can improve performance depending on the size of your database.

 ### Export Settings